 Any of these could indicate that you should leave your electrical panel alone and call a professional electrician.
 The same is true if you hear popping or crackling noises.
 Moreover, if you feel a tingle or charge when you touch your electrical panel, back away and call a professional.

-You may have a difficult time getting insurance if you have an electrical panel that is a known fire hazard.
-However, if you replace the panel with the help of a licensed electrician, your insurance company may decide to offer you a policy.
+You may have a difficult time getting even high-risk homeowners insurance if you have an electrical panel that is a known fire hazard.
+But if you replace the panel with the help of a licensed electrician, your insurance company might decide to offer you a policy.
 You may need evidence that you have made the change, like a work order or receipt.

 If you know that you have a problematic circuit panel and fail to disclose this to your insurance provider, a fire claim could be denied.
 It’s best to make sure that you are safe with an upgraded panel and protected in the event of a fire.